Canonical Quantization of Cylindrical Waveguides: A Gauge-Based Approach: Conclusion

 Exactly like in the Cartesian case, the cutoff frequency $\omega_c$ appears as a consequence of an energy gap for TM waves, and of a photon mass for TE.
 Modal parameters $C_H, C_P$ and $L_H$ are introduced, leading to expressions for energy $H$ and momentum $\mathbf P$ identical to those of Ref. \cite{Delattre2024}.
 These results are robust, even though extra modes are allowed in the coaxial configuration as compared to the parallel plate guide (all $n \neq 0 $ modes), and TM $n=0$ waves do exist in the hollow cylinder (but not in a rectangular guide).

 Beyond all similarities, the comparison cylinder/square is particularly enlightening {\em because of the peculiarities} encountered here.
 The potentials considered in this work can diverge at $r=0$ with no physical relevance, while this is impossible in a Cartesian geometry.
 For all waves supported by real electrodes, we pointed out the existence of a gauge transformation that links $\varphi$ to the {\em transverse} potential difference $\Delta A_{\mathbf n}$, and at the same time generates $\Delta A_z = \Delta V=0$.
 On the other hand, the TE $n=0$ modes which require virtual electrodes to be described, {\em do not support} this transformation and seem in this sense quite special.
-If these facts bear a fundamental meaning remains an open question, and might be investigated in the future.
+This peculiar point had been missed in our previous work \cite{Delattre2024}, and {\it only the direct comparison} Cartesian/Cylindrical could reveal it in the present paper.
+If these facts produce measurable phenomena remains an open question, and might be investigated in the future.

 An important outcome of the model is the capability to define capacitance and inductance densities {\em for all types of modes} TEM, TM and TE, which makes the link with conventional wave propagation: the well known {\em telegrapher's equation}.
-How to formalize this, in particular in the framework of the quantum input-output theory \cite{GardinerZoller} shall be left for future works.
+As well, considering a shorter guide and specific non-periodic boundary conditions, the concepts addressed here shall apply equally well to the case of a {\it microwave cavity}, especially when light interacts with a specific object localized inside it (e.g. a quantum bit, a spin wave, a mechanical element).
+Formalizing it properly is a task on its own that involves the proper introduction of what a "quantum load" is, enabling the introduction of the quantum Scattering Matrix.
+We leave it for future works, making the link to the well-known input-output theory \cite{GardinerZoller}.

-The present formalism shall be extended to other types of guides.
+The present formalism shall also be extended to other types of guides.
 Especially, the {\em bifilar} geometry (hosting only TEM modes), and the coplanar waveguide (hosting quasi-TEM) which is heavily used in quantum engineering.
 Both have their specificity which might require some adaptations of the reasoning: the former corresponds to an open geometry, while the latter involves multiple electrodes which do not share a common symmetry.
 As well, dielectric interfaces have not been addressed at all; in particular, how shall we deal with {\em hybrid waves}, which have both an $E_z$ and $B_z$ component?
 This would open the way to generalizations in even more complex media, e.g. structured photonic environments~\cite{Ozawa2019TopoPhotonics} and multimode quantum networks~\cite{Gely2017Multimode}.